Diamondbacks vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Lourdes Gurriel Jr. and the Arizona Diamondbacks will play Luis Arraez and the Miami Marlins at Chase Field on Tuesday.
+Merrill Kelly takes the mound for the Arizona Diamondbacks on Wednesday against Luis Arraez and the Miami Marlins.
+First pitch is at 3:40 PM ET at Chase Field.

-The Diamondbacks are the favorite in this one, at -115, while the underdog Marlins have -105 odds to win.
-The matchup's over/under has been set at 9 runs.
+Bookmakers list the Diamondbacks as -150 moneyline favorites, while giving the underdog Marlins +125 moneyline odds.
+The matchup's over/under is listed at 8.5 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.